nguyenlamvu88/dsci550_assignment_3_visualizations/README.md

 ## Acknowledgments

 This project is a part of the academic work conducted at the University of Southern California (USC).
-Special thanks to Dr. Chris Mattmann and data sources that made this project possible.
+Special thanks to Dr. Chris Mattmann and sources and templates from https://github.com/USCDataScience/ufo.usc.edu that made this project possible.

 For further information or inquiries, feel free to contact Vu Nguyen at vulnguye@usc.edu.